vvEverett/Tello_formation_and_visual_control/README.md

 The purpose of this mode is to make sure that the tello sdk works on your PC.

 We only verified this in Ubuntu 18.04.05 in both hardware notebook and virtual machine.
 For other machine, it is possible to run it. but can not garuntee that it will work.
+Most of the command you can find from https://github.com/tau-adl/Tello_ROS_ORBSLAM.
+I added a few key step which stoped many people from getting it running.